 - Ease of fabrication;

-- Special properties - electrical resistance, magnetic properties,
+- Special properties - electrical resistance, magnetic properties, thermal conductivity;

 - Availability in standard sizes;

 The selection of a suitable material of construction is often carried out by disciplines such as process engineers.
 The advice of specialist materials engineers should be sought in the event of difficult applications being identified.

 The Safety report should contain evidence that the materials of construction that have been selected are compatible with the process fluids to be handled and the design conditions that have been chosen.